 He is a frequent lecturer on Intellectual Property in U.S. Government Contracting and is a Vice Chair of the ABA Public Contract Law Section’s Intellectual Property Committee.

-Early in his career, Paul served as a judicial clerk at the U.S. Court of Appeals for the Federal Circuit, and at the U.S. Court of Federal Claims, which courts, respectively, have national jurisdiction over patent appeals and significant government contracts matters.
-He also served as a trial attorney at the U.S. Department of Justice (Commercial Litigation Branch, Claims Court/Federal Circuit Section).
+Early in his career, Paul served as a clerk to judges on the U.S. Court of Appeals for the Federal Circuit, and the U.S. Court of Federal Claims.
+These courts have national jurisdiction, respectively, over patent and government contracts appeals and significant government contract and patent claims.
+After clerking, he served as a trial attorney at the U.S. Department of Justice (Commercial Litigation Branch, Claims Court and Federal Circuit Section) before entering private practice.

 - Intellectual property

 - Government contracts

 - Technology law and related research and licensing transactions